piotrwitek/react-redux-typescript-jspm-starter/README.md

 - I've seen most boilerplates adding Babel transpilation into their dev workflow with TypeScript, which introduces additional and unnecessary costly full build step, my solution only adds async/generators transform (not a full transpilation) only when generating app bundle for production (not in development workflow so it stays fast)
 __It's worth to know that Babel is similarly using regenerator internally for async/generators transform https://babeljs.io/docs/usage/caveats/__

-- On Webpack Hot Module Reload: SystemJS hot-reloading works differently from Webpack HMR, it loads module files separately so there is no need for bundling step.
+- Comparing to Webpack Hot Module Reload: SystemJS hot-reloading works differently from Webpack HMR, it loads module files separately so there is no need for bundling step.
 Then it deletes the module from module registry and re-imports it with the modules that depend on it ensuring to always load latest changes.
 Because of this approach it is highly scalable with increasing modules count in your project and is more reliable in contrary to Webpack/React-Hot-Reloader - __Webpack is breaking it's HMR flow occasionally thus requiring you to do a full page reload__.

 ---